YorkUGroup8/ShinyApp-TextMining-and-Sentiment-Analysis-from-Twitter-Data/README.md

 # ShinyApp-TextMining-and-Sentiment-Analysis-from-Twitter-Data

-Our group used this project for practical learning exsersise in our YorkU Data Science program.
+Our group used this project for practical learning exercise in our YorkU Data Science program.
 Please find used in this project attached in this repository.

 ### References & Sources
 	Erik Bruin’s Kaggle Page - https://www.kaggle.com/erikbruin/text-mining-the-clinton-and-trump-election-tweets/data (Text mining the Clinton and Trump election Tweets)